 Test NOK (Not OK)

-Note 1: The Stress Test (the last test in the guided series) forms part of the overall battery test.
-It is recommended that this test is allowed to complete (i.e. don’t press ‘skip’).
+The Stress Test (the last test in the guided series) forms part of the overall battery test.
+It is recommended that this test is allowed to complete (i.e. don’t press ‘skip’), is run while on battery power and is not in a battery saver mode.
+This test checks the battery discharge rate while under a known load.

-Note 3: Some devices report the incorrect capacity.
+Note 2: Some devices report the incorrect battery capacity.
 The app filters out capacity values that appear incorrect.
 If a capacity value is not shown, then it has been deemed as possibly not accurate.